PizzaPichael/computergrafik_kuer/README.txt

 The curtain reveals a white canvas on which a spinning portal becomes visible.

 The camera starts to move towards the portal and eventually passes through it.
-Suddenly, the spectator fidn itself in space, looking at a floating stage with three instruments on it.
+Suddenly, the spectator find itself in space, looking at a floating stage with three instruments on it.
 A text displays how to navigate around, how to use the GUI Buttons in the upper right corner, and how to interact with the instruments.

 Via the Buttons, music can be started, suspended or stopped.
-After the tutorial has been showen once, buttons are added to the gui to bring back the tutorial for certain parts of the scene, if needed.
+After the tutorial has been shown once, buttons are added to the gui to bring back the tutorial for certain parts of the scene, if needed.